nishkohli96/eslint-config/apps/test-code-eslint-v9/README.md

+# usage-with-eslint-v9

-**This folder is used for testing new rules or existing rules with some modifications.**
+**The code in this folder is used for testing new rules or existing rules with some modifications.**

 Write the worst possible 🗑️ code in this folder and then run
 ```